-Financing a higher end home typically means taking a jumbo loan instead of a conforming loan.
-The New Hampshire Loan Limits issued by Fannie Mae and Freddie Mac is $647,200 in most of the U.S. as of 2022, with some higher cost counties in CA, FLA, and North East slightly higher.
+Financing a higher-end home typically means taking a jumbo loan instead of a conforming loan.
+The New Hampshire Loan Limit issued by Fannie Mae and Freddie Mac is $766,550 in most of the U.S. as of 2024, with some higher-cost counties in CA, NY, etc up to $1,149,825.

-Using the same example of an $850,000 purchase, the first mortgage would be at 80 percent of that amount, or $680,000 and a second home loan of $85,000.
+Using the same example of a $1,000,000 purchase, the first mortgage would be at 80 percent of that amount, or $800,000, and a second home loan of $100,000.
 The interest rate on the second mortgage will be slightly higher than the rate on the first loan.
+However, by keeping the primary first loan below the conforming loan limit, buyers can take advantage of lower conventional interest rates.
 Lenders commonly refer to this arrangement as an “80-10-10” loan.

 Buyers will want to remember a few things regarding all the 90% and 95% Jumbo financing options listed above:

 - 95% financing – loan amount limit is $1.5m

 - 90% financing – loan amount limit is $3,000,000

 - Buyers will need to fully document all income and assets – this is not a “stated” income program.
 However, self-employed buyers do have select bank statement deposit programs available.
 This is good for business owners who may have trouble documenting income through traditional tax returns but instead use actual bank deposits to formulate their qualifying income.